len-sla/JINA/README_Cornel.md

 ## 1. [Getting data set for presentation of multimodal capability](https://github.com/len-sla/JINA/blob/main/cornelsen-jina.ipynb)
 ---
-There are multiple ready to use sets of data available though to personalise a bit for  the presentation purpose I decided to scrap quickly( getting search results  for the word "Cornelsen" with bing help)
+There are multiple ready to use sets of data available though to personalise a bit for  the presentation purpose I decided to scrap quickly webpages( getting search results  for the word "Cornelsen" with bing help)

 it is enough to install  library